 Students are expected to attend all lectures and lab periods.
-The University requires students to have a conflictfree timetable.
-For more information, see the current Undergraduate Calendar, Academic Regulations of the University, Section 1.2, Course Selection and Registration and Section 1.5, Deregistration.
+The University requires students to have a conflict-free timetable.
 Requests to accommodate a missed midterm exam, lab periods, due dates, etc., because of conflicts with jobs or vacation plans will not be considered.

-This course will use TurningPoint Clickers that can be signed out at the CUOL free of charge (details on web site).
+Subject to availability, this course will use TurningPoint Clickers that can be signed out at the CUOL free of charge (details on web site).
 Students will receive up to 4% in bonus marks for getting a clicker and participating in clicker quizzes in the lectures.